andersjh/belly_button_2_docker/README.md

 ## Modifications to Base Belly Button 2

 - Move all the code to a webapp folder ( I could have called it anything )
+- Added .dockerignore file to exclude content that should not be copied to the image
 - Added an entrypoint.sh script to contain the `python .\application.py` command
 - Modified the app.run command in application.py to contain the optional arg `host='0.0.0.0'`
 - I created an nginx folder for the web server ( note how I point to webapp folder in the dev.conf file ) to create the functionality of not needing the port number in our url.